 Romans 12:2 AMPC “Do not be conformed to this world (this age), [fashioned after and adapted to its external, superficial customs], but be transformed (changed) by the [entire] renewal of your mind [by its new ideals and its new attitude], so that you may prove [for yourselves] what is the good and acceptable and perfect will of God, even the thing which is good and acceptable and perfect [in His sight for you].”

-I love revival and moves of God.
-I love great worship services.
+I love the moves of God.
+I love incredible worship services.
 Let passionate worship cause you to pursue the person of Jesus.
-From Genesis to Revelation the Word reveals Jesus because the Word is not a book it’s a person.
+From Genesis to Revelation, the Word reveals Jesus because it is not a book; it’s a person.

 John 1:1-5 NLT “In the beginning the Word already existed.
 The Word was with God, and the Word was God.
 He existed in the beginning with God.
 God created everything through him, and nothing was created except through him.
 The Word gave life to everything that was created, and his life brought light to everyone.
 The light shines in the darkness, and the darkness can never extinguish it.”

-The disciples came to Jesus one day and said that a group of people were baptizing but they didn’t walk with them.
-Jesus’s response was let them baptize, if they aren’t against us, they are with us.
+The disciples came to Jesus one day and said that a group of people was baptizing, but they didn’t walk with them.
+Jesus’s response was to let them baptize; if they aren’t against us, they are with us.

 Regardless of what stream you are in.
-Whatever your passion and call is, make the Word the foundation of your life and what you do.
-When revival happens, praise God and flow in it but move into discipleship at the right time.
+Whatever your passion and call are, make the Word the foundation of your life and what you do.
+Then, when revival happens, praise God and flow in it but move into discipleship at the right time.

-I do pray that you are revived today if you need it and I pray that the reviving will lead you to the Word so that you can be sustained and begin to grow.
+I do pray that you are revived today if you need it, and I pray that restoration will lead you to the Word so that you can be sustained and begin to grow.
 Become a healthy believer with a steady diet of the Word.